gschorkopf/four_point_play/source/_posts/2014-05-10-refactoring-complex-validations-from-your-models.markdown

 categories: code rails
 ---

 You've probably heard the phrase "fat models, skinny controllers" before.
-This misconception of "fat models": that "it's okay for models to be very large and unwieldy".
+Some folks misconceive "fat models" to mean "it's okay for models to be very large and unwieldy -- as long as it ain't in the controller."
 But when Rails models become a dumping ground for all things even tangentially related to the original class, it's probably time to trim off a few pounds.

 <!--more-->